-The potential valuer has performed in the past a service of valuing an NPL portfolio of a value of less than 1% of the balance sheet of the entity failing or likely to fail and where the overall portfolio losses could not by its own put the entity in a difficult situation either direct or indirectly via contagion or impacting the market confidence.
-Without other aggravating elements, this situation could likely not be considered as a material common or conflict interest.
-However, the fact that the candidate valuer would indicate the existence of ethics rules and the separation of the team that performed the NPL valuation exercise from the one that would perform the valuation, could facilitate the conclusion that there is no material conflict of interest.
+In the past, the potential valuer has performed a service of valuing a non-performing loan portfolio of a value of less than 1% of the balance sheet of the entity failing or likely to fail and where the overall portfolio losses could not by its own put the entity in a difficult situation either directly or indirectly via contagion or impacting the market confidence.
+Without other aggravating elements, it is unlikely this situation could be considered a material common or Col. However, the fact that the candidate valuer would indicate the existence of ethics rules and the separation of the team that performed the NPL valuation exercise from the one that would perform the valuation, could facilitate the conclusion that there is no material conflict of interest.

-If, however, a similar service had been provided regarding a portfolio of much higher importance relative to the balance sheet, a much more thorough application of safeguards would be required to arrive at a similar conclusion.
+If, however, a similar service had been provided for a portfolio of much higher importance relative to the balance sheet, a much more thorough application of safeguards would be required to arrive at a similar conclusion.